-Vãsterås is Sweden's sixth largest city, sitting on the banks of XXXX lake, filled with small islands Vãsterås comes alive during the summer months when boats and ferries run regularly out to the islands and water-sports are common.
+Vãsterås is Sweden's sixth largest city, sitting on the banks of a lake, filled with small islands Vãsterås comes alive during the summer months when boats and ferries run regularly out to the islands and water-sports are common.
 During the colder months, the town goes into hibernation.
 Many restaurants are closed on Sundays and the streets are empty during the morning.

 Evenings the bars and restaurants fill up with vibrant outgoing partiers and the city comes alive.